mapclient-plugins/fieldworklowerlimb2sidegenerationstep/README.md

 Step GUI
 --------
+- **3D Scene** : Interactive viewer for the lower limb model and input markers.
+    Green markers are the raw marker positions while red markers are those used for model fitting and adjusted for marker radius and soft-tissue thickness.
 - **Visibles box** : Show or hide the lower limb model and input landmarks in the 3D scene.
 - **Landmarks tab** : Setup model-target landmarks for automatic registration.
     - Add and remove model-target landmark pairs to be used for model registration.
         Each entry is a model - target landmark pair.
 The model landmark should be selected from the set of supported landmarks (see Supported Landmarks section below).
         The target landmark should be selected from the list of input landmark names.
     - **Marker Radius** : Radius of the markers used for motion capture input landmarks.
         This value is used to correct the input landmark positions to match the bone-surface model landmarks.
         If input landmarks are already on the bone surface, enter 0.0.
     - **Skin Padding** : The soft-tissue thickness between skin surface markers and the underlying bone surface.
         This value is used to correct the input landmark positions to match the bone-surface model landmarks.